de-vri-es/weechat-autosort/README.md

 You can debug your sort rules with the `/autosort debug` command, which will print the evaluation results of each rule for each buffer.

+NOTE: The sort rules for version 3 are not compatible with version 2 or vice versa.
+You will have to manually port your old rules to version 3 if you have any.

 ### Helper variables
 You may define helper variables for the main sort rules to keep your rules readable.
 They can be used in the main sort rules as variables.
 For example, a helper variable named `foo` can be accessed in a main rule with the string `${foo}`.

+## Replacing substrings
+There is no default method for replacing text inside eval expressions.
+However, autosort adds a `replace` info hook that can be used inside eval expressions: `${info:autosort_replace,from,to,text}`.
+For example, `${info:autosort_replace,#,,${buffer.name}}` will evaluate to the buffer name with all hash signs stripped.

 ### Automatic or manual sorting
 By default, autosort will automatically sort your buffer list whenever a buffer is opened, merged, unmerged or renamed.